oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     ![Find ADB](./images/find-adb.png)

  ## Troubleshooting
-    If any problems occur with the provisioning, you can check the logs of the deployment by running the following command:
+    If any problems occur with the provisioning, such as when the STATE is blank when you run `kubectl get adb`, you can check the logs of the deployment by running the following command:

     ```bash
       <copy>